Kexin-Wei/logseq_notes/pages/Attention is All You Need.md

 - The core of the transformer is the encorder and decorder.
-Encorder is a two-stage structure with first stage as multi
+Encorder is a two-layer structure with multi-head attention layer as the first, and position-wise f